What Happens to Debt When You Die?

 You or your heirs may find, however, that the basic rules don’t apply to you.
 Some types of accounts are treated differently than others.
 Regulations can vary by state.
 Your estate lawyer may have drawn up legal documents such as trusts, written to change what happens to your debt when you die.
 Here are some different circumstances:

-• Joint or cosigned accounts: If your spouse or someone else has jointly taken out a mortgage or other loan with you – or cosigned your personal loan or other account – they may still be responsible for the debt when you die.
+- Joint or cosigned accounts: If your spouse or someone else has jointly taken out a mortgage or other loan with you – or cosigned your personal loan or other account – they may still be responsible for the debt when you die.4

-• Community property: A handful of states, including big ones like California and Texas, have community property laws.
-This means that spouses own and owe almost everything equally, even in death.
-Unless there is a written agreement to the contrary, your surviving spouse could be responsible for paying back your debt, no matter whose name is on the account.2 In the rest of the 50 states, creditors cannot automatically collect your debt from your spouse.3
+- Community property: A handful of states, including big ones like California and Texas, have community property laws.
+This means that your surviving spouse could be responsible for paying back your debt, no matter whose name is on the account.4 In most other states, creditors cannot automatically collect your debt from your spouse.5

-• Student loans: Federal student loans are usually erased if the student or parent who took out the loan dies.4
+- Student loans: Federal student loans are usually erased if the student or parent who took out the loan dies.5

-• Retirement accounts: If you designate an heir or other beneficiary on your IRA or 401(k) documents, funds in those accounts would not be available to creditors.
+- Retirement accounts: If you designate an heir or other beneficiary on your IRA or 401(k) documents, funds in those accounts would not be available to creditors.4

-• Home loans: Your beneficiary would be responsible for any home equity loan on a house that you leave to them – for example, taking over monthly payments.
-In case of a mortgage, whoever inherits a house would also have to take over monthly payments if they want to keep the house.
+- Home loans: Your beneficiary would be responsible for any home equity loan on a house that you leave to them – for example, taking over monthly payments.
+In case of a mortgage, whoever inherits a house would also have to take over monthly payments if they want to keep the house.4

-• Trusts and insurance policies: Working with an estate lawyer, you could place some of your assets in a trust, a legal ownership change that might shield the assets from creditors.5 Life insurance policies may also be shielded.
+- Trusts and insurance policies: Working with an estate lawyer, you could place some of your assets in a trust, a legal ownership change that might shield the assets from creditors.
+Life insurance policies may also be shielded.4

 Notifying Creditors After Death